richard-scryber/scryber.core/docs/compound_html.rst

 ==============================
-Html content in documents - td
+Html content and Markdown - td
 ==============================

 Content to come.